gvwilson/thirdbit/src/fiction/iffy/index.md

 Iffy stared at the one on her app.
 Two copies of the governor beamed at the photographer.
-Sitting beside the one from Bharati, with his arm around her shoulder, a slightly younger version of Doctor Johel smiled at her through the years.
+Sitting beside the one from Bharati with his arm around her shoulder, a slightly younger version of Doctor Johel smiled at her through the years.

 The governor didn't join them for dinner that evening,